4 Hypothesis testing

 Figure 4.18: What is the most sensible interpretation of the results represented by the confidence interval for the regression coefficient, which estimates brand awareness from campaign exposure?

-Confidence intervals allow us to draw a more nuanced conclusion.
+In addition to the binary decision to accept or reject the null hypothesis, confidence intervals allow us to draw a more nuanced conclusion.
 A confidence interval displays our uncertainty about the result.
 If the confidence interval is wide, we are quite uncertain about the true population value.
 If a wide confidence interval includes the null hypothesis, but the value specified in the null hypothesis is located near one of its boundaries (e.g., Confidence Interval D in Figure 4.18), we do not reject the null hypothesis.
 However, it still is plausible that the population value is substantially different from the hypothesized value.

 For example, we could interpret Confidence Interval D in Figure 4.18 in the following way: